Table of Contents

 c) the placing of the foot on the floor, heel first;

-d) the shifting of the weight of the body onto the forward leg as the back heel lifts, while the toes of that foot remain touching the floor or the ground.
+The weight of the body shifts to the front leg as the back heel lifts.
+The toes of that foot stay on the floor or ground.

 Then the cycle proceeds, as you: